 2 – Increased use of VoIP (principally Skype) in place of telephone;

-And as many have predicted for years there will be a continuing and growing demand for by clients for more than ‘just’ accounts and tax return services from their accountants each year.
+3 – As many have predicted for years there will be a continuing and growing demand for by clients for more than ‘just’ accounts and tax return services from their accountants each year.
 Again I’ve been blogging about this for some time too.